IAmBlackHacker/Video-Downloader/README.md

 # Video Downloader
 This script for download videos from anywhere and live streaming on vlc player

+## if in case of script not working, use this link(https://www.cpclips.com/hotstar-video-downloader/)

 ### Prerequisites
 * [Python 3.x](https://www.python.org/downloads/release/python-364/)
 * [Livestreamer](https://www.videohelp.com/software/livestreamer)